anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 Architectural principles
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This OpenStack Reference Architecture must obey to the following
+This Reference Architecture for OpenStack based Cloud Infrastructure must obey the following
 set of architectural principles:

 #. **Open-source preference:** To ensure, by building on